platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 Once Symfony has been deployed on Platform.sh, you might want to [set up a local development environment](./local).

-### External resources

-The community also provides a number of Open-Source starting points you can consult:

 ### Symfony CLI tips

-FIXME: Some commands should be explained differently on Symfony CLI like tunnel

 {{% tips-and-tricks/cli framework="Symfony" %}}
 {{% tips-and-tricks/symfony/cli-common %}}